Non-specific urethritis (NSU) is one of the most common sexually transmitted infections (STIs) in men. If left untreated it can cause arthritis.

 Non-specific means the exact cause of the inflammation isn’t known, but it's caused by bacteria (often chlamydia) picked up from a partner’s mouth, vagina, rectum or penis during sex.

-Women can also get NSU but it can be harder to diagnose as it does not cause many symptoms in women.
+Women can also get NSU but it can be harder to diagnose as it does not cause many symptoms.
+However, it can lead to pelvic inflammatory disease (PID) if it's caused by chlamydia and left untreated.
+PID can be associated with an increased risk of infertility.

 This page only covers NSU in men.